ygrepo/fml-fa16-project/README.md

 * The Java programm WSD provides word disambiguation.
 It uses the library DKPro WSD [4]: https://dkpro.github.io/dkpro-wsd/.
 DKPro gives the sensekey of Wordnet when disambiguating a pair (lemma, POS).
-Similarly to wordnet_utils, WSD provides two mode of processing, processing:
+Similarly to wordnet_utils, WSD provides two mode of processing, processing of:
  - stream of tuples
  - line of tuples

 Training of the word or synset models are provided by two python scripts in the syn2vec folder:
-* syn2vec.py a wrapper of word2vec offering the following features:
+* syn2vec.py a wrapper of word2vec, offering the following features:
   - cbow or skip-gram methodologies
   - nce_loss and sampled_softmax_loss loss functions
   - Adagrad, Adam and StochsticGradientDescent optimizers
   - loading, saving a model
   - tsne plotting

-* word2vec_optimized.py which is slightly customized version of the tensorflow code available at
+* word2vec_optimized.py which is a slightly customized version of the tensorflow code available at
  [5]:https://github.com/tensorflow/models/blob/master/tutorials/embedding/word2vec_optimized.py, it
- allows for the evaluation to save the correct and incorrect predictions and other minor similar features
+ allows for the evaluation to save the correct and incorrect predictions and other minor features

  Other important folders:
  - **gold-data**: contains the data for evaluation, and the overall or per category results.